BBMRI-ERIC/negotiator/docs/LOGGING.md

 It means that each day a new log file will be created, but if the log reaches the maximum file size (which is 10MB) before the day, it will create a new file for that day and archive the first file.
-The file name pattern is `negotiator.log.%d{%YYY-mm-dd}.%i.cz` Two parameters to control the storage consumption are configured: `max-history`, set to 7, and `total-size-cap`, set to 1GB.
+The file name pattern is `negotiator.log.%d{%YYY-mm-dd}.%i.cz` Two parameters to control the storage consumption are configured: `max-history`, set to 30 (i.e., one month), and `total-size-cap`, set to 1GB.
 In this way the negotiator deletes files older than 7 days or after 1GB overall size is reached.
 By default, the logs are stored in `/var/log/negotiator/` directory.
 All configuration parameters can be overriden as usual with environment variables.